 If you are suffering from sciatica, our physical therapists will implement specific leg stretches into your treatment plan to loosen the sciatic nerve.
 This restores the natural health of the nerve and quickly reduces symptoms.

-If you are experiencing back pain or sciatica, Contact Us Today at Tulsa, OK Center to request an appointment.
+If you are experiencing back pain or sciatica, Contact Us Today at TRX Group Training Tulsa & Broken Arrow, OK Centers to request an appointment.

 No matter how severe the pain may be, we will help you get on the road to recovery as quickly as possible.